offalynne/Input/docs/8.0/Functions-(Players).md

 |`.DISCONNECTED`      |Player is disconnected (for at least two frames)|
 |`.NEWLY_CONNECTED`   |Player has been connected this frame            |
 |`.CONNECTED`         |Player is connected (for at least two frames)   |

+?> Status indicates the input system as of the current game frame - as such, changes made with [Source functions](Functions-(Sources)) will be reflected in the subsequent frame.

 #### **Example**